Chemaclass/php-best-practices/technical-skills/meaningful-names.md

 ## Pick one word per concept

-When starting to have a really big code base, you and your team might start failing to be consistent in the concepts.
+When starting to have a huge code base, you and your team might start failing to be consistent in the concepts.
 That might end up having a `fetch`, `retrieve`, and `get` as equivalent methods of different classes.

 We must use `find` in Repositories and `get` for Entities or Services.